-An initial task for the preceptor is to assist the student in planning the internship experience through the development of a Practicum Plan (PP).
-This is done during the beginning of the practicum and will clarify expectations on the part of the involved parties.
+An initial task for the preceptor is to assist the student in planning the practicum project through the development of a Practicum Plan (PP).
+This is done during the beginning of the practicum and will clarify expectations on the part of the involved parties by defining the scope of the project and the deliverables.

-Second, the preceptor is expected to provide supervision, guidance and counseling.
-This is accomplished by conducting regular conferences with the student.
-These meetings are used to share the preceptor's understanding of the ethics, philosophies, management, and leadership practices required of an informatics professional.
+Second, the preceptor provides guidance.
+This is accomplished by conducting regular conferences with the students.
+These meetings are used to share the preceptor's understanding of their organization and its professional ethics, culture, and goals.